This page provides an overview of the required entertainment expense approvals, as well as guidelines for entertainment expense approvers.

 When determining whether an entertainment expense is appropriate, the approving authority must evaluate:

-- How the event supports teaching, research, or public service.
+- How the event supports teaching, research, public service, or patient care.

 - The importance of the event in terms of the costs that will be incurred.